How to Become A Computer Forensic

 Q:What Careers in Computer Forensic should I pursue?

-A:The computer forensics field is among the fastest growing industries today.
+A:The field of computer forensics is developing rapidly.
 Due to increased technology and integration at business levels, the risk of computer fraud, electronic fraud, and data loss is at an all-time high.
 Experts such as computer forensic analysts and investigators can help resolve such criminal cases alongside other law enforcement professionals.

 Q:How much do Computer Forensic Jobs pay?